RibbonCommunications/webrtc-js-sdk/tutorials/Configurations.md

           // See https://developer.mozilla.org/en-US/docs/Web/API/RTCPeerConnection/RTCPeerConnection#parameters RTCPeerConnection's
           // configuration parameters} for more information.
-          // Specify the TURN/STUN servers that should be used. iceServers:[
+          // Specify the TURN/STUN servers that should be used.
+          // Note that starting with Chromium 110, TURN(S) urls must only contain a transport
+          // parameter in the query section and STUN urls must not specify any query section. iceServers:[
               {
                   url: '$RIBBONTURN1$'